-I'm guessing that if you're reading this, you're either thinking about traveling with your baby or you're about to embark on that first trip with baby.
-You may be nervous about what flying with baby will be like.
+I'm guessing that if you're reading this, you're either thinking about flying with a baby.
+These are exciting times for you and your newborn!
+You're about to embark on that first trip with baby.
+And with that, you may be nervous about what flying with a baby will be like.
 Well, you've landed in the right place.

 First of all, if you were traveling before you had a baby, that doesn't have to change now that you have that precious mini human in your life.
 I'm sure you've heard at least one person tell you, "once you have children, you won't be able to travel."
-I'm here to reassure you that (with all due respect), that's a load a of crap.
-Yes, you can travel with your baby.
+I'm here to reassure you that (with all due respect), that's a load of crap.
+Yes, traveling with an infant is possible.
 Will it be different?
 Yes.
 Will it be great?
-Yes!
+Also, yes!

-Now, let's talk about flying with a baby...
+Now that we've cleared that up, let's get down to business and talk about flying with a baby...

-How did our first time flying with a 4-month old baby go?
+How did our first time flying with a baby go?

 That's is the question you came here for right?
 You can click on the above video and watch my entire experience flying with my baby girl or continue reading...